Can basal and squamous cell skin cancers be prevented?

-Exposure to certain chemicals, such as arsenic, can increase a person's risk of skin cancer.
-People can be exposed to arsenic from well water in some areas, pesticides and herbicides, some medicines (such as arsenic trioxide) and herbal remedies (in some imported traditional herbal remedies), and in certain occupations (such as mining and smelting).
+Exposure to certain chemicals, such as arsenic, can increase a person’s risk of skin cancer.
+People can be exposed to arsenic from well water in some areas, pesticides and herbicides, some medicines (such as arsenic trioxide) and imported traditional herbal remedies, and in certain occupations (such as mining and smelting).

 Checking your skin regularly